As the PFI stares at a ban, here is what you should know about the organisation

 The NIA dossier:

 The NIA speaks about the killing of RSS worker Rudresh in Bengaluru.
-Further, it details the professor's hand chopping case at Idukki.
+Further, it details the professor's hand-chopping case at Idukki.
 While giving details about a Kannur training camp from where country-made bombs and swords were seized, the NIA report to the Home Ministry also speaks about an Islamic State module case.

 The NIA says that the approach of the PFI is radical in nature.
 It speaks about recruiting only committed Muslims into its fold.
 It also states that the cadres train with clips of the Babri Masjid demolition and this is clearly a sign that it is trying to radicalise its cadres.

-It is trying to run a parallel administration the NIA states.
+It is trying to run a parallel administration.
 It speaks about the Darul Khada an outfit comprising Muslim scholars, social workers and advocates.
 This was set up in 2009, by SDPI national chief E Aboobacker.

 The NIA says that they run a parallel judiciary which settles a host of issues.
 The NIA dossier also states that in July 2009, a Kerala level declaration was passed by the Darul Khada in Malappuram in which it had called upon the Muslim community not to attend civil courts, but get all issues sorted out by it.